 The Huntington offers:

-- Short-term Fellowship under the Arts and Humanities Research Council International Placement Scheme
+- Short-term fellowships under the Arts and Humanities Research Council International Placement Scheme

-This fellowship is for postdoctoral scholars or PhD candidates who are affiliated with the Arizona Center for Medieval and Renaissance Studies who wish to use The Huntington's collections to study the history, literature and culture of the period 1450-1700.
+This fellowship is for postdoctoral scholars or Ph.D. candidates affiliated with the Arizona Center for Medieval and Renaissance Studies who wish to use The Huntington’s collections to study the history, literature, and culture of the period 1450 to 1700.
 The award carries a stipend of $3,500.
-Apply directly to ACMRS
+Apply directly to ACMRS.

-This fellowship is for postdoctoral scholars or PhD candidates who reside outside the Los Angeles metro area and wish to use The Huntington’s collections to study the period 1660–1815.
+This fellowship is for postdoctoral scholars or Ph.D. candidates who reside outside the Los Angeles metro area and wish to use The Huntington’s collections to study the period 1660 to 1815.
 The award carries a stipend of $3,500.
-Applicants must be members of the ASECS at the time of the award.
-Apply directly to ASECS
+Applicants must be members of ASECS at the time of the award.
+Apply directly to ASECS.